Aircloak/aircloak/air/priv/static/docs/sql/restrictions.md

 can identify a user just as well as the `user_id` column.
 We call these columns "isolating" and apply some additional restrictions to expressions including them.
 Note that the `user_id` column is always isolating.

-Conditions using the `LIKE` operator are limited to simple patterns of the form `%foo`, `foo%`, or `%foo%`.
-Furthermore, clear expressions are allowed for these columns.
+Only clear expressions are allowed on these columns.
 All other functions and mathematical operations are forbidden.

+Furthermore, conditions using the `LIKE` operator are limited to simple patterns of the form `%foo`, `foo%`, or `%foo%`.

 ```sql
 -- These examples assume that the 'email' and 'social_security' columns are isolating